-March 18, 1931, marks the sixtieth anniversary of the establishment of the Paris Commune-the first attempt at a proletarian dictatorship.
-Again and again the story has been told: how Napoleon III (the Little) attempted to bolster up the decaying régime of the Second Empire by declaring war on Prussia in July.
-1871; how he met his debacle at Sedan and exposed Paris to the Prussian troops; how a bourgeois republic was proclaimed in September and a so-called Government of National Defense organized; how this Government betrayed the besieged city and how the Parisian masses rose, arming themselves for its defense; how they proclaimed the Commune on March 18, when the Government attempted to disarm their National Guard, and how they took the government of the city into their own hands; how the traitorous Thiers Government withdrew to Versailles and there plotted with the Prussians the overthrow of the Commune; and how the Parisian workers held the Commune for seventy-two days, defending it to the last drop of blood when the Versailles troops had entered the city and slaughtered tens of thousands of the men and women who had dared seize the government of the capital and run it for the benefit of the exploited and disinherited.
+On March 18, 1871, the revolutionary workers of Paris established the Commune.
+It was the first attempt at a proletarian dictatorship.
+Again and again the story has been told: how Napoleon III (the Little) attempted to bolster up the decaying régime of the Second Empire by declaring war on Prussia in July, 1871; how he met his debacle at Sedan and exposed Paris to the Prussian troops; how a bourgeois republic was proclaimed in September and a so-called Government of National Defense organized; how this Government betrayed the besieged city and how the Parisian masses rose and armed themselves for its defense; how they proclaimed the Commune on March 18, when the Government attempted to disarm their National Guard, and how they took the government of the city into their own hands; how the traitorous Thiers Government withdrew to Versailles and there plotted with the Prussians the overthrow of the Commune; and how the Parisian workers held the Commune for seventy-two days, defending it to the last drop of blood when the Versailles troops had entered the city and slaughtered tens of thousands of the men and women who dared to seize the government of the capital and run it for the benefit of the exploited and disinherited.

 Wherever workers will gather to hear once more the story of this heroic struggle-a story that has long since become a treasure of proletarian lore-they will honor the memory of the martyrs of 1871.
-But they will also remember those martyrs of the class struggle of today who have either been slaughtered or still smart in the dungeons of capitalist and colonial countries, for daring to rise against their oppressors-as the Parisian workers did sixty years ago.
+But they will also remember those martyrs of the class struggle of today who have either been slaughtered or still smart in the dungeons of capitalist and colonial countries, for daring to rise against their oppressors-as the Parisian workers did sixty odd years ago.